Chart Color Schemes

 Midvale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Midvale's dwelling structure, as per the latest Census evaluation, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 94.8% houses and 5.1% other dwellings.
-Home ownership in Midvale was at 16.1%, with the remaining dwellings either mortgaged (51.3%) or rented (32.6%).
-The median monthly mortgage repayment in Midvale was $1,742, below Perth metro's average of $1,950.
-The median weekly rent figure in Midvale was recorded at $275, compared to Perth metro's $330.
-Nationally, Midvale's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Midvale's dwelling structure, as per the latest Census, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 94.8% houses and 5.1% other dwellings.
+Home ownership in Midvale was at 16.1%, with mortgaged dwellings at 51.3% and rented ones at 32.6%.
+The median monthly mortgage repayment was $1,742, below Perth metro's average of $1,950.
+Median weekly rent in Midvale was $275, lower than Perth metro's $330.
+Nationally, Midvale's mortgage repayments were lower at $1,742 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing